 Likewise, during the last Prime Day, 75-inch TV deals dropped below $649.
 While we don't recommend you buy an 8K TV yet — there's little content to watch — we also noticed more 8K TV deals from the likes of Amazon, Best Buy, and Samsung.

 Prime Day TV deals: What you need to know

-TVs are among Amazon's top-selling products on Prime Day.
+TVs are among Amazon's top-selling products across Prime Day.
 Naturally, Amazon's own line of Fire TVs tend to get the biggest price drops.
 According to the retailer, it sold "millions of Fire TV Edition Smart TVs" during last year's Prime Day.

+So if you're looking for an inexpensive smart TV, a Fire TV Edition set will be your best best.
+These TVs have sold for just under $100.
 If you want a TV with 4K resolution and HDR support, Insignia and Toshiba Fire TVs are your best bet.
-Expect to see models such as the Insignia 50-inch 4K Fire TV drop under $299 (opens in new tab).
-Meanwhile, the Toshiba 50-inch 4K Fire TV (normally priced at $429) (opens in new tab) could hit a similar or lower price point.
+Models such as the Insignia 50-inch 4K Fire TV dropped under $249.
+Meanwhile, the Toshiba 55-inch 4K Fire TV (normally priced at $429) is hitting similar low price points.